alistairrutherford/faceit/README.md

 The application downloads each image from the Tate Gallery catalog and extracts all the faces into individual files.

-To create the eclipse project mvn eclipse:eclipse -d eclipse
+To create the eclipse project:

+<b>mvn eclipse:eclipse -d eclipse</b>